Medtronic (NYSE:MDT) Releases FY 2022 Earnings Guidance

 Medtronic (NYSE:MDT) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $5.650-$5.750 for the period, compared to the Thomson Reuters consensus estimate of $5.690.
 The company issued revenue guidance of -.

-A number of equities analysts have recently weighed in on the company.
-Stifel Nicolaus upped their target price on Medtronic from $140.00 to $145.00 and gave the stock a buy rating in a research report on Wednesday, August 25th.
-Citigroup reissued a focus list rating and issued a $153.00 price target (up from $143.00) on shares of Medtronic in a research report on Wednesday, August 25th.
-Morgan Stanley increased their price target on Medtronic from $140.00 to $154.00 and gave the company an overweight rating in a research report on Wednesday, August 25th.
-Argus increased their price target on Medtronic from $150.00 to $165.00 and gave the company a buy rating in a research report on Friday, August 27th.
-Finally, Oppenheimer increased their price target on Medtronic from $134.00 to $147.00 and gave the company an outperform rating in a research report on Friday, May 28th.
-Five equities research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $144.18.
+Medtronic (NYSE:MDT) last released its earnings results on Monday, August 23rd.
+The medical technology company reported $1.41 earnings per share for the quarter, beating analysts’ consensus estimates of $1.32 by $0.09.
+The business had revenue of $7.99 billion during the quarter, compared to the consensus estimate of $7.88 billion.
+Medtronic had a net margin of 12.29% and a return on equity of 13.85%.
+The firm’s revenue for the quarter was up 22.7% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.62 earnings per share.
+On average, equities research analysts forecast that Medtronic will post 5.7 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
-Investors of record on Friday, September 24th will be given a dividend of $0.63 per share.
-This represents a $2.52 annualized dividend and a dividend yield of 1.93%.
-The ex-dividend date of this dividend is Thursday, September 23rd.
+A number of research analysts recently weighed in on MDT shares.
+Piper Sandler reaffirmed an overweight rating and issued a $152.00 target price (up previously from $140.00) on shares of Medtronic in a research report on Tuesday, August 24th.
+Argus lifted their price objective on shares of Medtronic from $150.00 to $165.00 and gave the company a buy rating in a research report on Friday, August 27th.
+SVB Leerink lifted their price objective on shares of Medtronic from $129.00 to $138.00 and gave the company a market perform rating in a research report on Friday, May 28th.
+BTIG Research downgraded shares of Medtronic from a buy rating to a neutral rating in a research report on Monday, August 9th.
+Finally, UBS Group lifted their price objective on shares of Medtronic from $145.00 to $149.00 and gave the company a buy rating in a research report on Wednesday, August 25th.
+Five equities research analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $144.18.

-In other news, SVP Bradley E. Lerman sold 50,775 shares of the company’s stock in a transaction that occurred on Tuesday, August 31st.
-The shares were sold at an average price of $134.17, for a total value of $6,812,481.75.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, SVP Bradley E. Lerman sold 4,000 shares of the stock in a transaction that occurred on Monday, August 2nd.
-The shares were sold at an average price of $131.52, for a total transaction of $526,080.00.
+In other Medtronic news, CEO Geoffrey Martha sold 11,500 shares of Medtronic stock in a transaction dated Monday, June 28th.
+The shares were sold at an average price of $125.29, for a total value of $1,440,835.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Bradley E. Lerman sold 4,000 shares of Medtronic stock in a transaction dated Monday, August 2nd.
+The stock was sold at an average price of $131.52, for a total transaction of $526,080.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 106,390 shares of company stock worth $14,140,470.
+Insiders sold a total of 106,275 shares of company stock valued at $14,126,268 in the last quarter.
 Corporate insiders own 0.47% of the company’s stock.

 An institutional investor recently raised its position in Medtronic stock.
-Morgan Stanley grew its holdings in Medtronic plc (NYSE:MDT) by 8.2% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 13,000,437 shares of the medical technology company’s stock after acquiring an additional 981,186 shares during the period.
+Morgan Stanley grew its position in Medtronic plc (NYSE:MDT) by 8.2% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 13,000,437 shares of the medical technology company’s stock after buying an additional 981,186 shares during the quarter.
 Morgan Stanley owned 0.97% of Medtronic worth $1,613,745,000 as of its most recent SEC filing.
-79.59% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors own 79.59% of the company’s stock.

 Medtronic Plc is a medical technology company, which engages in the development, manufacture, distribution, and sale of device-based medical therapies and services.
 It operates through the following segments: Cardiac and Vascular Group; Minimally Invasive Technologies Group; Restorative Therapies Group; and Diabetes Group.